soccermatics/TheTenEquations/course/source/lesson1/Introduction.rst

    :align: center

-In Chapter 1 of the Ten Equations, you can read more about how Benter made his billion;
-how British gamblers, Matthew Benham and Tony Bloom
+In Chapter 1 of the Ten Equations, you can read more about how Benter made a billion dollars; how British gamblers, Matthew Benham and Tony Bloom
-followed a similar approach to football, allowing them to buy their childhood clubs Brentford and Brighton (respectively); and I meet Oxford statistician Sir David Cox who discovered the maths behind their approaches.
+followed a similar approach to football, allowing them to buy their childhood clubs Brentford and Brighton, respectively; and I meet Oxford statistician Sir David Cox who discovered the maths behind their approaches.

-On these pages we will look in more detail at the maths behind the equation that Marius, Jan and I used to make money on the 2018 Wrold Cup: The Betting Equation.
+Now we will look in more detail at the maths behind the equation that Marius, Jan and I used to make money on the 2018 Wrold Cup: The Betting Equation.